by Steven K. Roberts

 So that was a prime candidate for another piece of equipment: I opened the little wall with a curved cut to provide access, then installed a Dewalt 6 gallon 165 PSI air compressor and 25-foot retractible hose reel.
 This works beautifully, without the mess that is the usual pile of coiled air hose (though I do have another 50 feet stowed away if needed).

-Through all this, the elephant in the room was not the mill, but the tools… creating confusion since there is also a cabinet up in the lab.
+Through all this, the elephant in the room was not the mill, but the small tools… creating confusion since I also had a tool cabinet up in the lab.
 I was constantly chasing stuff down, and decided that I should identify the subset that are needed when cutting metal, then give them homes on the wall.
-I have a long history with tool boards… the photo here is the one in my father’s shop when I was a kid, and I can still feel the texture and heft of each.
+I have a long history with tool boards… the photo above is the one in my father’s shop when I was a kid, and I can still feel the texture and heft of each.

 This turned out to be a fairly easy and incremental process.
 I rounded up some scrap plywood (5/8 and 3/4), cut it to shape, and lag-screwed it to the wall through the existing layer of mushy acoustical tile over 3/4 ply… and then simply began mounting the most obvious mill-related tool clusters.

 I got lazy on the R8 collet holder, ordering one on Amazon before noticing that I could have printed an equivalent one from a design on Thingiverse.
 Just above that is a holder for the chuck, made out of a Sea Dog 290904 hinged rail tee and a stray flange base… a satisfyingly robust solution.
 The wrenches just below those are the ones in constant use when changing tooling.
 And that heavy Tripp-Lite outlet box is excellent, built of sturdy metal with decent outlets, unlike most power strips.